CircuitChaos/OpenMicron/README.md

 ## Reporting bugs

-If something doesn't work as expected, please report issue using the GitHub bug tracker, but be sure to run the utility with *-d* option to produce debug output.
+If something doesn't work as expected, please report an issue using the GitHub issue tracker, but be sure to run the utility with *-d* option to produce debug output.
 If your radio gets bricked, I might or might not be able to help, but by all means report what happened, so I can react somehow (write a huge warning here, add more protections to the software, or something else).

-I didn't disassemble my radio (yet), but **if** it keeps its data in the serially-accessible eeprom (like all other radios that I disassembled did), it might be possible to bring it back to life by externaly reprogramming the memory (with or without unsoldering).
-It will need to be investigated if such situation occurs, but I can't promise anything.
+I didn't disassemble my radio (yet), but **if** it keeps its data in the serially-accessible EEPROM (like all other radios that I disassembled did), it might be possible to bring it back to life by externaly reprogramming the memory, with or without unsoldering.
+It will need to be investigated if such situation happens, but I can't promise anything.

 ## Radio configuration